Bell 206: Notable accidents and incidents

 On August 1, 1977, famous U-2 spy plane pilot Francis Gary Powers was piloting a helicopter for KNBC Channel 4 over West Los Angeles, California, when the aircraft crashed, killing him and cameraman George Spears.
-They were video recording brush fires in Santa Barbara County in the station's helicopter and were leaving the area.
+They were video recording bush fires in Santa Barbara County in the station's helicopter and were leaving the area.

 On August 27, 1990, musician Stevie Ray Vaughan, pilot Jeff Brown, and three members of Eric Clapton's crew, Bobby Brooks, Nigel Browne, and Colin Smythe, were killed in a Bell 206B crash.

 On October 25, 1991, a Bell 206 carrying rock music concert promoter Bill Graham, his girlfriend Melissa Gold, and pilot Steve Kahn crashed into a transmission tower west of Vallejo, California, killing everyone on board.
 The cause of the accident was determined to be the pilot's intentional flight into known adverse weather conditions.

 On January 12, 1994, an Agusta-Bell 206A-1 crashed while attempting to land at the helipad of the Central Command headquarters in Neve Yaakov, Israel, killing all four occupants on board, including IDF Major General Nehemiah Tamari.

-On July 10, 2002, a Bell 206 LIII of the Cyprus national guard, carrying two pilots and five passengers, including the chief of the National Guard, Lt.
-Gen. Evangelos Florakis, crashed after on air fire, near Kouklia village, Pafos, close to Andreas Papandreou air base, killing all on board.

 On March 9, 2009, Bangladesh Army aviation unit Bell 206L flown by pilot Lt Col MD Shahidul Islam and co-pilot Major Saif crashed at Rouha in Kalihati sub-district.
-The helicopter was carrying General Officer Commanding of 55 Infantry Division and Jessore Area Commander Maj Gen Rafiqul Islam.
+The helicopter was carrying General Officer Commanding of 55th Infantry Division and Jessore Area Commander Maj Gen Rafiqul Islam.
 Maj Gen Islam and pilot Lt Col Islam died in the crash while co-pilot Major Saif sustained serious injuries.